rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 -- 3. Checkpoint interval: specify target recovery interval, for example, if a crash happens, recover within 1 min.
 The system will then determine how often it needs to create checkpoints based on that value.

 ```

+**Strategy plan based on:**

+- Goals and requirements of your organization/task
+- The nature of your data and usage pattern
+- COnstraint on resources

+**Design backup strategy**

+- Full disk backup vs. partial - Are changes likely to occur in only a small part of the databsae or in a large part of the database?
+- How frequently data changes
+  - If frequent: use differential backup that captures only the changes since the last full database backup
+- Space requirement of the backups depending on the resource
+- Multiple past instances of backup is useful if point-in-time recovery is needed

 ---